Warm hatch wonders

-But it was the arrival of the Peugeot 205GTI in the UK in 1984 that really put the cat among the pigeons – here was a sporting hatchback that blurred the edges between ‘warm’ and ‘hot’, and had the potential to offer the very best driving experience, thanks to the mastery of the Peugeot chassis engineers.
+But it was the arrival of the Peugeot 205GTI in the UK in 1984 that really put the cat among the pigeons – here was a sporting hatchback that blurred the edges between ‘warm’ and ‘hot’, and had the potential to offer the very best driving experience, thanks to the mastery of the Peugeot Chassis Engineers.
 With 105bhp (later upgraded to 115bhp) from its 1.6-litre XU5J engine, it was a league ahead of the XR and MG, and should have been able to wipe the floor with them.

-And that’s probably why the Mk2 really hasn’t stood the test of time too well – it combined the pleasing origami style of the original with an organic-looking nose, and ended up looking a little bit out of sorts.
+That’s probably why the Mk2 really hasn’t stood the test of time too well – it combined the pleasing origami style of the original with an organic-looking nose, and ended up looking a little bit out of sorts.
 But that didn’t stop the Fiesta selling – following the facelift, which added such niceties as a five-speed gearbox and soft-feel interior, it pulled away from the Metro to become the UK’s best-selling supermini.

 Now to the Peugeot.
 By any conventional marker, it’s the best-looking of the three, and when launched, the 205GTI literally tore its rivals to shreds.
 The basic 205 styling was beautifully resolved – in-house under the leadership of Gerard Welter – and with Pininfarina acting as one of the consultants on the project.
 And today, it’s considered to be one of the most iconic small car shapes ever devised.
 When Peugeot added a subtle bodykit and bedecked the interior with red carpets, it created a car so achingly desirable that the sharpest of its rivals just looked old hat.